aig0216/aig0216.github.io/projects.md

 The Snowy Range in south-central Wyoming is a northern extension of the Colorado Rockies and is subjected to extreme wind and snow events in the winter months.
 The mountain range is surrounded by very few contributing sources of light-absorbing particles.
 This study measured snow for concentrations of black carbon in the Water Years of 2017 and 2018.
 Results showed average North American values of black carbon and dust.

 **Interdisciplinary Climate Change Expedition, ICCE, Wind River Range Wyoming, Central Wyoming College**

-Collaborators: Dr. Carl Schmitt, Jackie Klancher, Darren Wells,
+Collaborators: Dr. Carl Schmitt, Jackie Klancher, Darren Wells

 Funding: Wyoming EPSCoR - National Science Foundation, Wyoming Center for Environmental Hydrology and Geophysics, Wyoming NASA Space Grant Consortium, Central Wyoming College